-Photography in New York
+Catalog Number 212 Course Title Photography in New York

 This course will provide participants with a rich visual understanding of the art photography world in New York City as well as a deepened understanding of photography in contemporary art.
 Utilizing the vast cultural photographic resources of New York City, this class aims to enrich, engage, and critically examine the multidimensional world of fine art photography.
 Students will visit, discuss, and write about photographic exhibits in museums and galleries.
-They will also visit contemporary photographic artist studios and get the opportunity to meet and ask questions of the artists.
-CUNY Pathways: Flexible Core-Creative Expression
+They will also visit contemporary photographic artist studios and get the opportunity to meet and ask questions of the artists.CUNY Pathways: Flexible Core-Creative Expression

-HUN245 - The New York Theatre Experience
+HUN 245 - The New York Theatre Experience

-The New York Theatre Experience
+Course Title The New York Theatre Experience

 This course involves the study of current professional and semi-professional theatre in New York City.
 Students will be required to attend a series of Broadway, Off-Broadway, and Off-Off Broadway plays in order to compare their content, underlying aesthetic concepts and production techniques.
 Plays may be seen on weekday evenings or weekend/weekday matinees.
 Students should expect to pay for theatre tickets.
-The class culminates around a solo-play that the students write individually that will coincide with a 10-page written research paper about how this play might be produced in New York City.
-There will be an option at the end to either act the play in class or do an oral presentation about the play's inspiration, genesis and ideal New York City production.CUNY Pathways: Flexible Core-Creative Expression
+The class culminates around a solo-play that the

-HUP100 - Critical Thinking
+HUP 100 - Critical Thinking